When: June 25 – 29, 2019

-Post your camp pictures and updates using the #GUU17 hashtag.
+Post your camp pictures and updates using the #GUU19 hashtag.
 And follow @wvgearup on Instagram, Twitter and Facebook for more pics!

-GEAR UP U is a 4-day/3-night summer academy that will be held at Concord University from June 14-17.
+GEAR UP U is a 5-day/4-night summer academy that will be held at West Virginia State University from June 25 – 29, 2019.
 Participants will live on campus, take fun classes, develop their leadership skills, and meet students from across the state.
-The application deadline to attend this year’s camp is Friday, February 17.
-Apply now!

 FAQs for parents

-Your child will participate in academic classes, physical wellness activities, college mentoring, and leadership development.
+What will my student do at camp?
+Your student will participate in academic classes, physical wellness activities, college mentoring, and leadership development.

-Concord University (Athens, WV) will provide students with lodging.
-Classes will be held on campus and in the immediate area surrounding Concord University.
-Should transportation be required to and from classes, GEAR UP U and Concord University staff will transport students.
+Where will my student stay?
+West Virginia State University (Institute, WV) will provide students with lodging.
+Classes will be held on campus and in the immediate area surrounding West Virginia State University.
+Should transportation be required to and from classes, GEAR UP U and West Virginia State University staff will transport students.

+Will my student need money?
 All meals and school supplies will be provided by West Virginia GEAR UP.
-If you would like your child to have additional “spending money” that is permitted, but not required.
+If you would like your student to have additional “spending money” that is permitted, but not required.